14th Army (People's Republic of China): Shadian Incident

-Artillery Regiment, 14th Army Corps, which shelled the town of Shadian with 152 mm gun-howitzers;

-Flamethrower Company, Engineer Battalion, 14th Army Corps.

 Sino-Vietnamese War

 From February to March 1979, the 14th Army Corps took part in the Sino-Vietnamese War.
 During the 25-day-long campaign, the army corps thrust 48-80 km into the Vietnamese territory, seized the city of Lào Cai and secured the bridgehead across the Red River.

 In 1982, Tank Regiment, 14th Army Corps was activated.

 In April 1984 the army corps launched the Battle of Laoshan and the Battle of Zheyinshan.